-Ringing Rocks Ramble is a 0.8 mile moderately trafficked loop trail located near Upper Black Eddy, PA that features beautiful wild flowers and is good for all skill levels.
+Ringing Rocks Ramble is a 0.8 mile moderately trafficked loop trail located near Upper Black Eddy, Pennsylvania that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, birding, horses, and road biking and is accessible from April until October.
 Horses are also able to use this trail.